0100101101011010/food/foodventures/_posts/2019-07-20-perfect-chocolate-chip-cookies-taste-test.md

 So this is my first "test kitchen" recipe, where I make the same recipe a bunch of times, each with slight variations, to find the *Goldilocks* batch of chocolate chip cookies.

 For this experiment, I used a recipe provided by [/u/sewamyruth](https://www.reddit.com/r/Old_Recipes/comments/cf7r7o/turn_grandmas_old_recipe_into_a_tea_towel/eu8czuj/), passed down from their grandma.
-The original recipe is as follows:
+The original recipe is as follows (with some edits for clarity):

 ## Chocolate Chip Cookies Recipe